bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 The gradient strength and orientation information corresponding to a DWI acquisition is REQUIRED, and therefore, MUST be stored in the structure.
+The gradient strength and orientation information stored in the structure MUST correspond to "*effective*" values (as in, the actual orientations and strengths applied by the scanner), rather than the "*requested*" values (as in, the original gradient table design that is configured into the scanner's MR protocol settings).

 The RECOMMENDED way to store gradient information is a `[*_]dwi.tsv` file corresponding to one or more DWI files.
 The format of this TSV file, and associated metadata, are described below.